 - " The information and documentation submitted in the application for registration is reviewed. - " Documentary evidence of how the regulations are being implemented within the service is examined.
-This may include, for example, examining policies and procedures, reviewing the service's and the children's records, care and programme records and examining staff rosters. - " Interviews and consultations are held with management and staff. - " Operational practices in the service are observed directly during the inspection.
-This includes observing care, play, interactions of staff and children, and so on. - " The premises and facilities are reviewed.
+This may include, for example, examining policies and procedures, reviewing the service's and the children's records. - " Interviews and consultations are held with management and staff. - " Operational practices in the service are observed directly during the inspection.
+This includes observing care, play, interactions between the childminder and children, and so on. - " The premises and facilities are reviewed.